LiliZhu1999/Resume_Lili_Zhu/README.md

 - Lab Aid at MiraCosta: Help students with questions about basic Java courses' homework and general questions
 - Clubs: - Women in Computer Science
          - Computer Science club
+- Personal projects: Made a simple version of Sudoku